 During the recruitment process, sometimes it can feel like your desk is in danger of buckling under the weight of all the CVs stacked on top of it.
 Nobody wants to be overburdened by applications from the wrong candidates- you need a way to separate wheat from chaff as quickly as possible.
-Here are some pointers on how to review CVs for a management consultancy position.
+Here are our top tips on how to review a CV for management consultancy roles.

 Reacquainting yourself with your selection criteria makes it easier to compare candidates fairly and objectively.
 Begin discarding CVs that don’t meet your essential requirements.
 That should make that pile of CVs far less daunting.